afshinamighi/Courses/basecamp/week03/bc-w03-python-tutorial.md

 print(message)
 ```

 In this example, the user is prompted to enter the current time in 24-hour format.
 Based on the time, the program uses conditional statements and an f-string to generate a personalized greeting message.
-If the time is before `12 PM`, it says "Good morning."
-If the time is between `12 PM` and `6 PM`, it
+If the time is before `12 PM`, it says `"Good morning."` If the time is between `12 PM` and `6 PM`, it says `"Good afternoon"` and etc.

 ## while-loop: